A Personal Loan for a Business? Absolutely!

 What is it?

 It’s pretty straightforward.
 Unlike a business loan, a personal loan is given to an individual.
 In the process of applying for one, only your personal income and credit are evaluated.
 This means that your credit card usage and overall financial behavior could be less than perfect.
-It’s usually a smaller amount and the lender doesn’t ask or checks how you’ll spend the money.
+It’s usually a smaller amount and the lender doesn’t ask or check how you’ll spend the money.

 The benefits obviously have a downside as well.
 Mixing personal and business finances could damage both.
 Even if your business fails, you’re still going to have to return the loan because not doing so will reflect poorly on your personal credit score regardless of the state of your business.